misamunich/misamunich.github.io/_posts/2020-10-09-Accomodation tips.md

 ### General tips:

-- 1) Apply for the studentenwerk dorm using the application on the website of the [studentenwerk](https://www.studentenwerk-muenchen.de/en/student-accommodation/).
+- 1) Apply for the studentenwerk dorm using the application.
+More details can be found on the website of the [studentenwerk](https://www.studentenwerk-muenchen.de/en/student-accommodation/).

-- 2) Attend the accommodation webinar from our school.
+- 2) Attend the accommodation webinar from our University.

 - 3) Don’t restrict the area/distance of your search.
 But don’t go to a nearby town like Ingolstadt or something (if you can and want, well and good).
 Travel time of up to 1.30 hrs is acceptable I guess.